 abandon FGM.
 In conducting the ARP process, it is important to have both boys and girls participate in the ceremony.”
 Some of the elements that are important for the ceremony are the use of symbols, the inclusion of tradition, a public declaration against FGM, blessings and awards for the girls.

-Finally, a chapter of the guide is specifically dedicated to monitoring and evaluation, providing,guidance on how to conduct M&E with templates to follow.
-This chapter enhances the importance of data collection, something that is currently lacking but necessary in order to evaluate ARPs and to improve their success, quality and their capacity to be adapted to each community.
+Finally, a chapter of the guide is specifically dedicated to monitoring and evaluation, providing guidance on how to conduct M&E and suggesting templates to follow.
+This chapter emphasizes the importance of data collection, something that is currently lacking but necessary in order to evaluate ARP and to improve their success, quality and their capacity to be adapted to each community.

 « The Community of Practice on Female Genital Mutilation » is part of the « Building Bridges between Africa and Europe to tackle FGM » project, supported by the « UNFPA-UNICEF Joint Programme on the Elimination of FGM ».